homayounsr/Sentiment-Classification-using-IMDB-reviews-and-AWS/README.md

 | Accuracy on the training dataset | Accuracy on the test dataset | Precision | Recall | F1|
 | -------- | -------- | -------- | -------- | -------- |
 | 0.91  | 0.81 | 0.81  | 0.81   |0.81|

+The result showed significant improvement in the model